GSA/digitalgov.gov/content/posts/2014/04/2014-04-02-kids-gov-usability-case-study.md

 [{{< legacy-img src="2014/03/Kids.gov-annotated-before-2-1.jpg" alt="Screenshot of a kids.gov prototype before their relaunch" >}}](https://s3.amazonaws.com/digitalgov/_legacy-img/2014/03/Kids.gov-annotated-before-2-1.jpg)

 <p dir="ltr">
   Finally, Hernandez had enough data to finish the design and test the final version.
 In March 2012 she and a contractor conducted remote usability tests on the earlier version of the new design.
-Then a year later, in April 2013, on <a href="{{< ref "2013-04-26-how-to-do-usability-testing-with-kids.md" >}}">“Take Your Kids To Work Day”</a> they got permission to show the design to the children of their colleagues via a <a href="{{< ref "2014-02-19-10-tips-for-better-hallway-usability-testing.md" >}}">Hallway Usability Test</a>.
+Then a year later, in April 2013, on <a href="{{ ref .
+"2013-04-26-how-to-do-usability-testing-with-kids.md" >}}">“Take Your Kids To Work Day”</a> they got permission to show the design to the children of their colleagues via a <a href="{{< ref "2014-02-19-10-tips-for-better-hallway-usability-testing.md" }}">Hallway Usability Test</a>.
 Each test had more than a dozen tasks and asked lots of open-ended questions.
 </p>

 ## **Kids.gov Version 3: Launched June 2012**